RetroCharting

 Released in 1990 for Sega Genesis, Eswat City Under Siege is a action & adventure title from Sega Enterprises, Ltd. that represents an interesting piece for any collector.

 The price stability makes this a reliable choice for collectors.
 The consistent demand for Sega Enterprises, Ltd.'s classic titles, combined with the appeal of the action & adventure genre, makes it a solid addition to any Sega Genesis collection.
+Both NTSC and PAL versions are tracked on this page, allowing you to compare regional pricing and find the best deal for your collection.

 Description